AdvancedResearchComputing/examples/apptainer/02_have_dockerfile/README.md

 ---

-## Option B — Convert and build directly on ARC
+## Option B — Convert Dockerfile and build

 No Docker needed.
-Convert your Dockerfile to an Apptainer definition file and build it directly on ARC.
+Convert your Dockerfile to an Apptainer definition file on local system and build it directly on ARC.

 ### Step 1 — Convert your Dockerfile